-Ibuprofen belongs to a family of medicines called non-steroidal anti-inflammatory drugs (NSAIDS).
-This group of medicines work by relieving pain, inflammation (swelling, redness, soreness) and fever.
+Ibuprofen belongs to a family of medicines called non-steroidal antiinflammatory drugs (NSAIDS).
+This group of medicines work by relieving pain, inflammation (swelling, redness, soreness) and fever acute moderate pain and inflammation in patients over the age of 12 years.

-Codeine is an opioid analgesic that works in the brain and spinal cord to relieve pain.
+Codeine is an opioid analysis that works in the brain and spinal cord to relieve pain.

-Sandoz Ibuprofen Plus Codeine tablets provides temporary relief of acute moderate pain and inflammation in patients over the age of 12 years.
+Sandoz Ibuprofen Plus Codeine tablets provides temporary relief of